vesse/mapserver/README.md

 ## TODO

 - Create the last zoom levels from maastotietokanta
-- Switch road network to Digiroad
+- European road numbers from Digiroad
 - Convert styles to YSLD and use the YSLD extension
 - Airport icons (lentokenttapiste is imported but not used now)
 - Import only needed types for smaller DB size